Global wave-front sets of Banach, Fr{\'e}chet and Modulation space types, and pseudo-differential operators: Preliminaries

 \section{Preliminaries}

 In this section we recall some notation and basic results.
 The proofs are in general omitted.
 In what follows we let $\Gamma$ denote an open cone in $\rr d\setminus 0$.
+(The vertices of the cones are always origin.)
 If $\xi \in \rr d\setminus 0$ is fixed, then an open cone which contains $\xi $ is sometimes denoted by $\Gamma_\xi$.

 Let $\omega$ and $v$ be positive measurable functions on $\rr d$.
 Then $\omega$ is called $v$-moderate if